saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 (i.e., any egg-based IIV, ccIIV, RIV, or LAIV of any valency; a labeled contraindication noted in the package insert).

+p
+p
+p
 other influenza vaccines used within specified indications.
 Dosage and Administration.
 LAIV4 is administered intranasally using the supplied prefilled, single-use sprayer containing 0.2 mL of vaccine.
 Approximately 0.1 mL (i.e., half of the total sprayer contents) is sprayed into the first nostril while the recipient is in the upright position.
 An attached dose-divider clip is removed from the sprayer to permit administration of the second half of the dose into the other nostril.
 If the recipient sneezes immediately after administration, the dose should not be repeated.
 However, if nasal congestion is present that might impede delivery of the vaccine to the nasopharyngeal mucosa, deferral of administration should be considered until resolution of the illness, or another appropriate vaccine should be administered instead.
 Each total dose of 0.2 mL contains 106.5–7.5 fluorescent focus units of each vaccine virus (99).
 Contraindications and Precautions for the Use of LAIV4.
 Conditions considered by ACIP to be contraindications and precautions for the use of LAIV4 are summarized (Table 2).
 These include two labeled contraindications that appear in the package insert (99) and other conditions for which there